-- Changes in children’s behaviour/appearance will be investigated.
+- Change in children’s behaviour/appearance and comments will be investigated.

-- Parents will normally be the first point of reference, though suspicions will also be referred as appropriate to the Social Services Department.
+- Parents will normally be the first point of reference.

-- All such suspicions and investigations will be kept confidential, shared only with those who need to know.
+- All information relating to suspicions of abuse will be kept confidential, shared only with those who need to know.
 The people most commonly involved will be the member of staff, designated child protection staff and the Directress.

 - Whenever worrying changes are observed in a child’s behaviour, physical condition or appearance, a specific and confidential record will be set up, quite separate from the usual on-going records of children’s progress and development.
 The record will include, in addition to the name, address and age of the child: timed and dated observations, describing objectively the child’s behaviour/appearance, without comment or interpretation; where possible, the exact words spoken by the child; the dated name and signature of the recorder.
 Such records will be kept in a separate file and will not be accessible to people in the nursery other than the staff and the Directress.

-- The nursery operates in accordance with local authority guidelines.
-Confidential records kept on children about whom the nursery is anxious, will be shared with the (Senco)special educational needs officer within the area if the nursery feels that adequate explanations for changes in the child’s condition have not been provided.
+- The nursery operates in accordance with the local authority guidelines.
+Discussions regarding concerns, if further advise is needed, should be made via the consultation line in conjunction with the Local Safeguarding Board (LSCB) If the nursery feels that adequate explanations for changes in the child’s condition have not been provided.

-- The nursery will maintain on-going contact with the registered Senco officer
+- The nursery will maintain on-going contact with the registered authority.Supporting families

 - The nursery will take every step in its power to build up trusting and supportive relationships between families and staff and volunteers in the group.